mirage335-colossus/ubiquitous_bash/README.md

 In most user environments, the latest git repository code will provide the strongest reliability guarantees.
 Extra safety checks are occasionally added as possible edge cases are discovered.

 # Future Work
+* Self-contained SAMBA server is expected to be the next, if not final, 'hard problem' for Ubiquitous Bash.
+Help wanted.

 * Merge IQEmu, Wine Bottle, Portable DoxBox, HostedXen, VirtualBox, and other related virtualization methods into ubiquitous bash.
 * Support shutdown hooks through init daemons other than systemd.
 * Service/cron installation hooks.